gsamuele78/Linux-File-Librarian/README.md

 ## Usage Workflow

+**Note:** All scripts automatically clean old log files at startup to ensure fresh logs and prevent disk space issues.

 1.  **(Optional but Recommended) Build the TTRPG Knowledge Base:**
     If you have tabletop RPG files, run this first.
 It scrapes the web for product data to enable high-accuracy classification.
 This step can be run periodically to get updates.
     ```bash